-Creating Kubernetes secrets
+Creating Kubernetes Secrets

-In this video, we'll be creating Kubernetes secrets and then using them inside the pods.
-Now we can create secrets using the YAML file.
-So it's API version v1, and kind is secret, and in the data section, we provide the data that we want to have as secrets.
-So these data will be in the base 64 encoded forms.
+Kubernetes secrets can be created using a YAML file.
+The API version is v1, and the kind is secret.
+In the data section, we provide the data that we want to have as secrets.
+These data will be in base64 encoded forms.
 You can use any tool to do that.
-We can use the command
+For instance, you can use the command

 echo -n "admin" |base64 to verify.
-We will see that the output will be the same as the previous data value in the YAML file.
+The output will be the same as the previous data value in the YAML file.

 kubectl get secrets.
 You will see that the demo secret is there, and the value of the data is two.

-Using a secret inside a pod
+Using a Secret Inside a Pod

-So let's create the pod using the command
+You can create the pod using the command

 kubectl create secret generic admin --from-literal=admin-user=admin.
 Generic is the type of secret that we want to create.
 Hence, the secret admin is created.

-So let's create this pod through
+You can create this pod through

-kubectl logs of secret-env.
-You can see admin, user admin, and dev user as both the secrets have successfully mounted as an environment variable inside the pod, which can again be used by the code or the application running.
+kubectl create -f pod.yaml.
+You can check the logs of

+dev user as both the secrets have successfully mounted as an environment variable inside the pod, which can again be used by the code or the application running.